Review your offer of admission.

 The GW Student Portal, my gwu.edu, carries a "My Action Items" feature that serves to make members of the GW community aware of all important business service messages, including special University procedures for registration, financial aid and housing, as well as student account notices of holds on your record that could prevent you from registering.

 Create a GW e-mail account.

-After accepting the offer of admission and paying your deposit, you can establish a GW e-mail account through the Virtual Help Desk's Account Center.
+After accepting the offer of admission and paying your deposit, you can claim your GW e-mail account through the Virtual Help Desk's Account Center.
 See the Help Desk Account Center for detailed instructions and online assistance.

 Review appropriate sections of the University Bulletin and Schedules of Classes.

 Academic policies, course descriptions, degree requirements, fee information and financial regulations are provided in the University Bulletin.
-Schedules of classes for the upcoming semester are also provided online:
+For the upcoming semesters, Schedules of Classes are also provided online.